kaotisk-hund/torrent-bot/README.md

 npm start
 ```

 It joins irc.kaotisk-hund.tk and then #torrents channel.
+You can edit the config object to get it connected wherever.

 There... it waits!